-By tracking the specific # of hours you’ll get a feel over time what the optimal number is for you.
-8 hours isn’t for everyone, you might need a bit more or a bit less.
-Figure it out over time.
+By tracking the specific number of hours you’ll get a feel over time what the optimal number is for you.
+8 hours isn’t for everyone, you might actually need a bit more or perhaps even a bit less.

-2. Putting your devices away and store them in another room
+2. Put your devices away and store them in another room

 Huffington makes a big deal about removing all technology-based devices from her bedroom well before she starts her nighttime routine.
-That’s right, no emails, no messages, and no TV before bed.
-Bright screens have the opposite impact of what you want before bed, they wake you up and keep your brain alert.
+That’s right - no emails, no messages, and no TV before bed.
+Bright screens have the opposite impact of what you want (that is, to get sleepy,) before bed: they wake you up and keep your brain alert.

-While completely removing technology from your bedroom may sound tough, you can start small and build up to the 90 minutes that Huffington recommends:
+While completely removing technology from your bedroom may sound impossible for some people, you can start small and build up to the 90 minutes that Huffington recommends:

 “No screens 15 minutes before bed.”

-This means cutting out an episode of your favorite show and replacing it with some reading, but it’s an excellent place to start.
+This means cutting out an episode of your favorite show and replacing it with some reading (of a non-digital book or magazine, of course,) but it’s an excellent place to start.

 3. Take a hot bath or shower to relax

-Huffington claims that this is her way to “wash away the day” and while that might be a helpful analogy, having a bath or shower before bed is an excellent way to not only clean but relax your body, muscles, and mind.
-It’s not uncommon for a lot of us to do quite a bit of thinking in the shower, so decluttering your mind can be a side benefit of showering late at night.
+Huffington (as well as Tim Ferriss) claims that this is her way to “wash away the day” and while that might be a helpful analogy, having a bath or shower before bed is an excellent way to not only clean but relax your body, muscles, and mind.
+It’s not uncommon for some of us to do a lot of thinking in the shower, so decluttering your mind can be a side benefit of showering late at night.

-“Take a quick 5-minute shower as soon as you finish watching tv, using your phone or computer.”
+“Take a quick 5-minute shower as soon as you finish watching television, using your phone, or computer.”

-Using a trigger, in this case, the moment you put down your phone or stop watching tv, can be an efficient way of building a habit.
+Using a trigger - in this case - the moment you put down your phone or stop watching television, can be an efficient way of building a habit.
 You’ll begin to recognize that moment when you stop looking at your devices as the moment you have a shower or bath.